evenorog/undo/README.md

 ## Features

 * [Command] provides the base functionality for all commands.
-* [Record] provides linear undo-redo functionality.
+* [Record] is a collection of commands and provides the undo-redo functionality.
-* [Queue] wraps a [Record] and extends it with queue functionality.
+* [Queue] wraps a record and extends it with queue functionality.
-* [Checkpoint] wraps a [Record] and extends it with checkpoint functionality.
+* [Checkpoint] wraps a record and extends it with checkpoint functionality.
 * Commands can be merged after being applied to the data-structures by implementing the [merge] method on the command.
   This allows smaller changes made gradually to be merged into larger operations that can be undone and redone in a single step.
+* Configurable display formatting using [Display].
-* The target can be marked as being saved to disk and the data-structures can track the saved state and notify when it changes.
+* The target can be marked as being saved to disk and the record can track the saved state and notify when it changes.
 * The amount of changes being tracked can be configured by the user so only the `N` most recent changes are stored.